Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

   from your high unarmed skills.

-- **Uninterrupted Flurry** (20 points): Once per battle, you can speed up and take 2 actions per turn instead of just one, for the next 1d turns.
+- **Uninterrupted Flurry** (20 points): Once per battle, you can speed up and take 2 entire actions per turn instead of just one, for the next 1d turns.
 Ora ora ora!

 ### Special Skills